Myndex/SAPC-APCA/documentation/ImportantChangeNotices.md

 **IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, ***use only the files named APCA.***

-## Change Notice October 1, 2021 01:00 GMT (Februaru 15th constants)
+## Change Notice October 1, 2021 01:00 GMT (February 15th constants)
-The new version of the basic APCA javascript file is uploaded, and the main directory readme.md has been updated with the lastest maths and code examples.
+The new version of the basic APCA javascript file is uploaded, and the main directory readme.md has been updated with the latest maths and code examples.
 Variable names and values have changed.
 The key constants have not changed since February 15, 2021, and they are:

     Exponents:      mainTRC: 2.4    normBG: 0.56     normTXT: 0.57      revTXT: 0.62     revBG: 0.65
     Scalers:        Scale: 1.14     loBoWthresh: 0.035991     loBoWoffset: 0.027         loBoWfactor: 27.7847239587675